-There’s a reason why TUM School of Management will offer study programs in Heilbronn.
+There’s a reason why TUM School of Management offers study programs in Heilbronn.
 The city lies in the heart of Heilbronn-Franken, the region of world market leaders.
 A great number of innovative firms, many of them family-led small and medium-sized enterprises, have achieved top positions in world markets from their locations right here.
 Which makes it the perfect match for the particular TUM model, with its combination of entrepreneurial spirit and innovative capacity.
 In Heilbronn you can learn how these companies operate and how they are managed straight from the source.

 TUM Campus Heilbronn